FunctionLab/sei-framework/README.md

 We also provide an example SLURM script `train.sh` for submitting a training job to a cluster.

+## Help
+Please post in the Github issues or e-mail Kathy Chen (chen.kathleenm@gmail.com) with any questions about the repository, requests for more data, etc.

 ## License

 If you are interested in obtaining the software for commercial use, please contact Office of Technology Licensing, Princeton University (Laurie Tzodikov 609-258-7256, tzodikov@princeton.edu).